 We keep our customers informed about product safety as well as quality issues and remedial procedures by placing product advisory statements in various newspapers and on our website.

-In 2016, no product advisory statements were placed on our website.
-We did, however, post two quality notices and information pertaining to one incident report based on the Consumer Product Safety Act.
+In 2017, no product advisory statements were placed on our website.
+We did, however, post three quality notices.

 When notification is made to customers via a company notice or Canon websites, we provide instructions to each marketing subsidiary in regions where the relevant product is sold, and, as a general rule, simultaneously release the information worldwide.